johnsBeharry/knowledge/ideas/peakshift-dao.md

 # Peak Shift — DAO

-*A decentralised digital agency — goverened by code, owned by all, protected by staking…*
+*A decentralised digital agency — solidified in code, goverened by all, enforced by staking…*

 #### Introduction

 The future of work requires companies give their staff flexibility so they can design their lives the way they want.

-Employees are rejecting the structures that traditional companies have been established on, by requested to work from home to reduce cost of comunite and take back their time.
+Employees are rejecting the structures of traditional companies — they have been requesting to work from home in order to reduce costs, be more productive, and allocate time to do other things.

+— up to 4 hours per day which was used for commute (find source for commute time).

 These workers then started traveling, sometimes. (find source about incrase of work from home)